How to Improve Your Boat Security Afloat

-Your pride and joy is vulnerable when you're not there... here are a few simple ways to protect it and its valuables...
+Your pride and joy is vulnerable when you're not there.
+Boat security devices range from simple budget solutions to high-tech systems, here are a few simple ways to protect your boat and its valuables.

 Your outboard is possibly the most expensive piece of marine equipment you own - and it’s also one of the easiest to steal, so the Fulton Outboard Motor Lock is a top bit of kit.
 Made of heavy-gauge steel for maximum strength, it comes in two parts, which fit over the engine’s transom screws and are secured in place using a round barrel lock with a moisture-proof cover.
 You also get a pair of keys, internal foam to reduce vibration noise and a powder-coated finish for corrosion-resistance.